Lexington Realty Trust (LXP) Review – Making Smarter Decisions

 Lexington Realty Trust (LXP): Who are the competitors?

-The company’s main competitors (and peers) include National Retail Properties Inc. (NNN) that is trading -14.48% down over the past 12 months.
-Acadia Realty Trust (AKR) is -8.71% down on the 1-year trading charts.
+The company’s main competitors (and peers) include National Retail Properties Inc. (NNN) that is trading -5.80% down over the past 12 months.
+Acadia Realty Trust (AKR) is 11.46% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 15.8% from the last report on Jan 28, 2021 to stand at a total of 5.97 million short shares sold with a short interest ratio of 4.53.